 Hypos affect nearly everyone with Type 1 diabetes, and some people with Type 2 diabetes who use insulin or some other medication.

-This Hypo Awareness Week (2-8 October 2017) we want to shine a spotlight on hypos.
+Hypo Awareness Week 2018 (24-30 September) gives us another opportunity to shine a spotlight on hypos.

 For many people living with diabetes, hypos are part of life.
 But they can be scary and need quick treatment.

 If you’ve got friends or family with Type 1 diabetes – would you be able to recognise the symptoms of a hypo?
 Would you hand them chocolate or jelly babies?

 Once you've done the quiz, share it on social media to inform others and get everyone talking about hypos.

 We asked young people with Type 1 to talk to us about their first or most memorable hypos at university – here's what they told us!